READ BELOW for more information

 Parents of Tweens: for parents of children in 5th-8th grade

 This class will provide a weekly forum for support and information for families navigating the joys and challenges of raising a tween in today's world.
-The class will explore various topics, including the developmental task of middle schoolers, such as puberty, the pruning brain, technology, managing peer relationships and growing in independence.
-Join each week for this research-based, educational, and encouraging class!
+The class will explore various topics, including the developmental tasks of middle schoolers, such as puberty, the pruning brain, technology, managing peer relationships and growing in independence.
+Join each week for this research-based, educational, and encouraging class.

 Parents of High Schoolers: for parents of children in 9th-12th grade